whussain2/R-for-Plant-Breeding/GWAS_in_R/README.md

 - The source code in ****.Rmd****  is available here [GWAS R Workflow](https://github.com/whussain2/R-for-Plant-Breeding/blob/master/GWAS_in_R/Hands_On_GWAS_R.Rmd)

-- The HTML file is available here [ASReml R Workflow HMTL](https://htmlpreview.github.io/?https://github.com/whussain2/R-for-Plant-Breeding/blob/master/GWAS_in_R/Hands_On_GWAS_R.html)
+- The HTML file is available here [GWAS R Workflow ](https://htmlpreview.github.io/?https://github.com/whussain2/R-for-Plant-Breeding/blob/master/GWAS_in_R/Hands_On_GWAS_R.html)

 # How to Use the Source Codes and Run the Pipeline